 Capterra rating: 4.4

-• Cons: Costly, complex, not for private practices.
+- Cons: Costly, complex, requires dedicated IT support, not practical for private practices.

 Choosing the right EHR is all about fit—your practice size, patient volume, workflow needs, and budget.
 Here's our quick verdict based on real-world feedback and hands-on evaluation.